Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

 ## Idea for project

-golf course management app that breaks down each hole and provides different strategies
+golf course management app that breaks down each hole and provides different strategies for approaching the course

 ## User Stories